Evolution of the TCO dispute resolution scheme

 Since Mr Arnold’s retirement in June 2019, the former Deputy Ombudsman, Nicolas Crowhurst, has been the Interim Ombudsman.
 Mr Crowhurst has worked with consumer organisations, toll road operators, and state government agencies to continue improvements to the existing TCO services.
 At the same time, he has been developing the arrangements for the ongoing service model.

-As membership of ANZOA is personal to the individual ombudsman, the retirement of Mr Michael Arnold as the Ombudsman has delayed an application for membership until an ongoing ombudsman can be appointed.
-However, the criteria for membership are that the scheme in which the ombudsman works should meet various benchmarks for industry-based EDR schemes.
+While membership of ANZOA is personal to the individual ombudsman, the criteria for membership are that the scheme in which the ombudsman works should meet various benchmarks for industry-based EDR schemes.

 Tolling Customer Ombudsman Limited